grafana/grafana/docs/sources/installation/configuration.md

 Default value is `false`.

-Whether or not to use Zipkin span propagation (`x-b3-` HTTP headers).
+Controls whether or not to use Zipkin's span propagation format (with `x-b3-` HTTP headers).
+By default, Jaeger's format is used.

 Can be set with the environment variable and value `JAEGER_PROPAGATION=b3`.